-Having a masters in machine learning (computer science) will give you an edge over other job candidates because you’ll be a technical expert.
+Having a master’s in machine learning will give you an edge over other job candidates because you’ll be a technical expert.
 Additionally, as computers and artificial intelligence continue to impact our everyday lives, computer science career opportunities are also increasing rapidly.
+Though we realize there’s a difference between a Masters’s in Machine Learning and a Master’s in Computer Science, we have decided to spotlight some Master’s in Computer Science degrees that have emphases or concentrations in machine learning to help you have as many options as possible.

 Best 18 Masters in Machine Learning